 Harriett silently stared into the cup of tea in front of her that had long grown cold.
-Both of them had felt their more of their hope crumble away as they headed back to the campsite each night and the aching in their hearts.
+Both of them had felt more of their hope crumble away at the end of each day as they headed back to the campsite along with the increased aching in their hearts.
 Harriett quietly wept herself to sleep each night as he made futile and helpless attempts to soothe her.
 That was the frustrating part for him was the 'not knowing.'

 Jim grabbed the thermos from the counter and poured himself a cup of coffee from it and sat down beside his wife in the kitchenette.
 He slowly twirled the cup around in a circle, wishing it was within his power to give his wife their son back, safe and unharmed.